rust-lang/rfcs/text/0000-target-tier-policy.md

 tier 2 with host tools or tier 1 without host tools, to reduce the number of requirements to simultaneously review and approve.

+In addition to the general process for demoting a tier 1 target, a tier 1 target with host tools may be demoted (including having its host tools dropped, or being demoted to tier 2 with host tools) if it no longer meets these requirements but still meets the requirements for a lower tier.
+Any proposal for demotion of a tier 1 target (with or without host tools) requires a full RFC process, with approval by the compiler and release teams.
+Any such proposal will be communicated widely to the Rust community, both when initially proposed and before being dropped from a stable release.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives